Feel Good Space .com

 ➤ Two long forms of Tai Chi are taught as a complete course in internal energy arts.

-• The Yang Cheng Fu long form.
-Students undertake this form first before progressing to the historical long form.
+• The Yang Cheng Fu contemporary long form.
+Students undertake this form FIRST before progressing to the historical long form.
 Successful completion of the Yang Cheng Fu long form is required before admission to training in the Yang Lo Chan long form.

-• The Yang Lo Chan historical long form.
-This is a more complex and dynamic Tai Chi form, requiring thorough grounding in the Yang Cheng Fu form to undertake it.
+• RARE ACCESS: The Yang Lo Chan historical long form.
+This is a more complex and dynamic Tai Chi form, first requiring thorough grounding in the Yang Cheng Fu form to commence it.
 The complexity of this form "explains", in a practical sense, the intentions behind the movements in the modern Yang Cheng Fu long form Tai Chi.

 READ: FAQ about Tai Chi training